Splice Machine marries three proven technology stacks, HBase/Hadoop, Spark and Apache Derby, in a single, open-source RDBMS

 Splice Machine embeds HBase, Spark and Apache Derby on each cluster node.
 Splice Machine uses the Apache Derby parser and modified the planner, optimizer, and executor to leverage the distributed HBase and Spark computation engines.

 The Splice Machine optimizer automatically evaluates each query and routes OLTP queries to the distributed HBase regions or OLAP queries to the distributed Spark workers.

 HBase co-processors are used to embed Splice Machine in each distributed HBase region (i.e., data shard).
 This enables Splice Machine to achieve massive parallelization by pushing the computation down to each distributed data shard.

 Splice Machine accelerates generation of Spark RDDs by reading HBase HFiles in HDFS and augmenting it with any changes in Memstore that have not been flushed to HFiles.
 Splice Machine then uses the RDDs and Spark operators to distribute processing across Spark Workers.

-Splice Machine can be used with any standard Hadoop distribution.
+The Splice Machine open-source SQL RDBMS can be used with any standard Hadoop distribution.